Me Neither

 "Me Neither" is a song co-written and recorded by American country music artist Brad Paisley.
-It was released in February 2000 as the third single from Paisley's album Who Needs Pictures and reached a peak of number 18 on the Billboard Hot Country Songs in mid-2000.
+It was released in February 2000 as the third single from Paisley's album Who Needs Pictures and reached a peak of number 18 on the Billboard Hot Country Songs chart in mid-2000.
 The song was previously included on the soundtrack of the 1999 film Happy, Texas.
 Paisley wrote this song with Frank Rogers and Chris DuBois.

 Background

 Brad Paisley said this about the origin of the song: "Every guy has been there.
 You're talking to a girl and realizing that it's going nowhere--but you still keep trying.
 I know I've been turned down enough to feel like I've really lived this song.
 Frank, Chris and I wrote it in the car on our way back from Frank's family beach house in Garden City, South Carolina.
 We'd spent a week there writing, and it was really successful.
 In fact, that's where we wrote 'Who Needs Pictures.'
 Anyway, we had this nine-and-a-half-hour drive back home.
 So Frank sat in the back seat with a guitar.
 I sat in front with a notebook, and Chris drove.
 By the time we got to Nashville, we had just about every line done."